 It has an aluminum finish to its back cover, slightly rounded glass edges protecting the screen, and a silver metal frame outlining everything.
 Plastic is limited to the the top and bottom for housing antennas.

-Looking closer, you’ll begin to notice minor differences.
-It’s thicker and heavier than trendier budget smartphones, with a sloped back measuring 10.5mm at its peak.
+What are the differences?
+For one, it’s thicker and heavier than trendier budget smartphones, with a sloped back measuring 10.5mm at its peak.
 It weighs 191g.

 You can take off the back cover to insert a microSD card for extra storage (up to 64GB on top of the internal 32GB) and micro SIM cards – plural.
 This is a great dual-SIM phone for travelers.